jindongli-Ai/CVTGAD/README.md

 # Basic Information:
-This code is released for the papers(under review):
+This code is released for the papers (under review):

-### ECMLPKDD_2023, CVTGAD: Simplified Transformer with Cross-View Attention for Unsupervised Graph Level Anomaly Detection
+### ECMLPKDD'2023, CVTGAD: Simplified Transformer with Cross-View Attention for Unsupervised Graph Level Anomaly Detection

 The article is in the period of review.
 Please do not quote or use it for other purposes